panda-luminosity-detector-group/LuminosityFit/docs/Troubleshooting.md

 If the lumi fit data looks different from this, it is likely wrong.

-### Examples of wrong Fit Results

-Here are some examples of wrong fits:

-> :error: These are wrong!
-The lumi fit should not look like this.

-Everything is wrong here, no clear detector acceptance and some yellow peaks in the acceptance that shouldn't be there:
+### Beam Momentum Dependence

+Attention!
+Because of the 40mrad beam kink, the image will look distored at lower beam momenta.
+This is what it looks like at 1.5 GeV

 ![@1.5GeV](bad-1.5.png)

-This looks slightly better, but the acceptance is not clear enough and the peak still visible.
+And this at 4.06 GeV:

 ![@4.06GeV](bad-4.1.png)

-If your results look like that, look inside the `lmd_data_1of1.root`.
+If your results look completely different, look inside the `lmd_data_1of1.root`.

 ## `lmd_data_1of1.root`